polkadot-developers/substrate-docs/content/md/en/docs/tutorials/build-application-logic/add-a-pallet.md

 ## Start the front-end template

-Now that you have added a new pallet to your runtime, you can use the [Substrate front-end template](/tutorials/build-a-blockchain/build-local-blockchain/#install-the-front-end-template) to interact with the node template and access the Nicks pallet.
+Now that you have added a new pallet to your runtime, you can use the [Substrate front-end template](/tutorials/build-a-blockchain/build-local-blockchain/#install-the-front-end-template) or [Polkadot/Substrate Portal](https://polkadot.js.org/apps/#/explorer?rpc=ws://localhost:9944) (used in this tutorial) to interact with the node template and access the Lottery pallet.

 To start the front-end template: